Using and launching RStudio with .Rmd files

 Launching RStudio from an .Rmd file

 • 1.
-Click on the .Rmd file to open in the Name column.
+Click on the .Rmd filename to open it.

-2. Click the Open button beside the Preview (Read only) tab.
+2. Click the Open button (with a rocket symbol) beside the Preview (Read only) tab.

 3. In the RStudio Cloud Environment pane, click Create